patrikx3/redis-ui/README.md

 ### On ElectronJs
 (The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
 https://electronjs.org/apps/p3x-redis-ui

+### CLI

-### Start up with a server or via a browser and NodeJs/NPM
+Start up with a server or via a browser and NodeJs/NPM.

 [Start up with a server readme](artifacts/readme/start-up-server.md)

 [Some description about the config file readme](p3xrs.json)